seanburlington/some-thoughts/content/blog/static-site-with-aws.md

 ---

-I got this site running on AWS using S3 and CLoudfront, it was all easy enough.
+I got this site running on AWS using S3 and Cloudfront, it was all easy enough.

 But then a couple of things didn't work how I wanted.

-Index pages wern't there, and I couldn't add security headers.
+Index pages weren't there, and I couldn't add security headers.

 <!--more-->